emantpl/scratch-sensor-2.0/README.md

 ## Scratch Sensor 2.0

-Scratch Sensor 2.0 is an Android smartphone app that allows the user to access the Android smartphone sensors in ScratchX.
-It is completely rewritten from Scratch Sensor 1.0 as Scratch 1.4 and Scratch 2.0 have different protocols.
+Scratch Sensor 2.0 is an Android smartphone app that enables the Scratch user to read the Android smartphone sensors data in ScratchX.
+On the [ScratchX](http://scratchx.org) website, you can play with Experimental Extensions to Scratch.
+This note is intended for users familiar with ScratchX.

-This note is intended for users familiar with Scratch 2.0.
+If you have updated from Scratch Sensor 1.0, note that Scratch Sensor 2.0 does not work with Scratch 1.4.

 <style>
 .video-holder {